Skip to content

 How to set up your caller ID in OpenPhone

-If you’re the admin or owner of an OpenPhone workspace, you can add or update your ID right from the web or desktop app.
+If you’re the admin or owner of an OpenPhone workspace with an approved A2P low volume standard registration, you can add or update your ID right from the web or desktop app.

 To add a new caller ID: